mrowdy/spritePacker/README.md

 $spritePacker->run();
 ```

-without config a 500x500px atlas will be generated under atlas/atlas.png with the css atlas/atlas.css.
+Without config a 500x500px atlas will be generated under atlas/atlas.png with the corresponding css atlas/atlas.css.

 **The folder 'atlas' has to be writable.**